Sameera de Zoysa

-Rannulu Sameera Sadarange Saman de Zoysa (born 31 January 1987) is a Sri Lankan first-class cricketer who plays for Ragama Cricket Club. de Zoysa was part of Sri Lanka national under-19 cricket team in the 2006 Under-19 Cricket World Cup in Sri Lanka as wicket-keeper-batsman.
+Rannulu Sameera Sadarange Saman de Zoysa (born 31 January 1987) is a Sri Lankan first-class cricketer who plays for Ragama Cricket Club. de Zoysa was part of the Sri Lanka national under-19 cricket team in the 2006 Under-19 Cricket World Cup in Sri Lanka as a wicket-keeper-batsman.
 He was the leading run-scorer for Ragama Cricket Club in the 2018–19 Premier League Tournament, with 515 runs in eight matches.